murilogustineli/simplif.ai/README.md

 - The first letter of your first name followed by your last name.
 - E.g., Tony Stark resource group name is ***tstartk***.

+You may find your resource groups [**here**](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups).
+Make sure you're using the NAIP subscription.

 ### Goals of the capstone project
 - For the capstone project, your goal is to use what you learned throughout the first 8 weeks to create a unique solution that hasn’t been done before using AI.